gura-lang/gura/README.md

         $ ./build-modules

   This may occur an error because of lacking packages.
-The script `build-modules.gura` generates shell scripts so that you can easily setup necessary packages.
+  In such a case, the script `build-modules` generates shell with which you can easily setup necessary packages.
-  Run `install-deb.sh` for Ubuntu and `install-rpm.sh` for RedHat.
+  Run `guest-install-deb.sh` for Ubuntu and `guest-install-rpm.sh` for RedHat.

 4. Run the following command to install **Gura** library and executable.